Dimterion/dimterion.github.io/README.md

 # My GitHub profile landing page

-A landing page with a brief introduction and links to my profiles, projects and studies.
+A landing page with a brief introduction and links to my profiles, projects, studies and contacts.

 ## Link to the page